Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 High blood pressure or hypertension is known as a silent killer.
 This is because it's a serious health problem, but often doesn't cause symptoms.
 Many people don't know they have it until it leads to other health problems.

 Normal blood pressure is less than 120/80 mmHg.
-If you’re above this level for several readings over time, you’ll be diagnosed with high blood pressure.
+If you're above this level for several readings over time, you'll be diagnosed with high blood pressure.
 Healthy changes can help you lower your blood pressure.
-But once you’re diagnosed, you'll need to manage it for the rest of your life.
+But after you're diagnosed, you'll need to manage it for the rest of your life.

 Your heart pumps blood into the blood vessels that carry it through your body.
 With each heartbeat the heart pushes blood through blood vessels called arteries.
 Blood pressure is a measure of how hard the blood pushes against the walls of the arteries as it flows.